 7. Calibrate your internal voltage reference with CalVref from OpenEnergyMonitor.

 This logger uses an advanced code trick to read the positive rail voltage to ~11mv resolution by comparing it to an internal 1.1v bandgap reference inside the processor.
 That internal ref. can vary by ±10% from one chip to another, and CalVref gives you a numerical constant which usually brings the starter script’s rail=battery readings within ±20mv of actual.
 An accurate rail reading is more important when you are using ANALOG sensors where the positive rail directly affects the ADC output, but you can skip this procedure if you are only using digital sensors because they use their own internal reference voltages.

 Load CalVref while the logger is running from USB power and then measure the voltage between GND and the positive rail with a voltmeter. (this voltage will vary depending on your computer’s USB output, and the UART adapter you are using) Then type that voltage into the entry line at the top of the serial monitor window & press the enter key.
 Write down the reference voltage & constant which is then output to the serial monitor window.
 I write these ‘chip-specific’ numbers inside the logger with a black marker as they are related only to the 328p processor on the ProMini board used to make that particular logger.
 You then need to change the line #define InternalReferenceConstant 1126400L in our starter code to match the long number returned by CalVref.
 Alternatively you could just tweak the value of the reference constant ‘by hand’, increasing or decreasing the value till the reported rail readings match what you measure with a voltmeter.
-After you’ve done this once or twice you can usually reach the correct value with about 10 successive guesses.
+Add or subtract ~400 to/from the constant to raise/lower calculated output by ~1 millivolt.
+After you’ve done this once or twice you can usually reach the correct value with a few successive guesses.

 Using the logger for experiments: